-The gross profit of the gamer and creator peripherals segment increased in the six months ended June 30, 2020 by \$22.6 million, or 59.0%, as compared to the six months ended June 30, 2019, primarily due to the inclusion of the gross profit from post-acquisition sales of SCUF products.
-The 3.1% increase in gross margin was primarily due to the addition of higher margin SCUF products and other higher margin products to our product mix and the strong growth in sales of higher margin streaming products, coupled with less promotional activities.
+The gross profit of the gamer and creator peripherals segment increased in the six months ended June 30, 2020 by \$22.6 million, or 59.0%, as compared to the six months ended June 30, 2019, primarily due to the inclusion of the gross profit from postacquisition sales of SCUF products.
+The 3.1% increase in gross margin was primarily due to the inclusion of higher margin SCUF products in addition to product mix related to the strong growth in higher margin streaming products, coupled with less promotional activities.